-Used for resistance and balance exercises, this weight—sometimes called a “sculpting bar” or “sculpting stick”—is a slender 4-ft pole that ranges from 3-24 lbs.
-Your gym will probably have 9, 12, 15 and 18 lbs, an ideal range for most of your toning exercises.
+Used for resistance and balance exercises, this weight— sometimes called a “sculpting bar” or “sculpting stick”— is a slender four-foot pole that ranges from 3-24 pounds.
+Your gym will probably have 9, 12, 15, and 18 pounds, an ideal range for most of your toning exercises.

 Working Out with a Big Stick

-These bars are made of steel and come with a rubber, plastic or padded covering (I especially like the cushioned grip option).
+Body bars are made of steel and come with a rubber, plastic, or padded covering (I especially like the cushioned grip option).
 The bar’s real perk is its ultimate flexibility.
-From presses, rows and curls to dead-lifts and leg lifts, you can work it into just about everything.
-In addition to the classic model, there are bendable, long, mini, sectional bars to suit any occasion.
+From presses, rows, and curls to dead-lifts and leg lifts, you can work it into just about everything.
+In addition to the classic model, there are bendable, long, mini, and sectional bars to suit any occasion.

-I’ll admit the body bar does sound (and look and feel) a bit strange at first.
-But once you trade your dumbbell for this amazing product, you will understand its appeal.
-How often do you get to work your core, back, biceps, triceps, shoulders, and inner and outer thighs… with one single piece of equipment?
+I’ll admit body bars does sound (and look and feel) a bit strange at first.
+But once you trade in your dumbbell for this amazing product, you will understand its appeal.
+How else can you work your core, back, biceps, triceps, shoulders, and inner and outer thighs with only one piece of equipment?

 Raising the Bar: Arm-Sculpting Exercises

-Mine is 12 lbs and breaks into three 4-lb pieces.
+My body bar is 12 pounds and breaks into three four-pound pieces.
 It twists and locks in place so it’s completely stable as a full bar, but being able to separate it adds tons of options for an uninterrupted workout.
 The full bar can be used for unilateral movements like overhead extensions, rowing (like you would row a canoe with a paddle), and balance activities.
-From there, break it apart for bilateral movements like bicep curls.
+From there you can break it apart for bilateral movements like bicep curls.

 If you already have a one, you’ll love these four fundamental body bar moves from Women’s Health.